prem8097/QuizApp/README.md

 ### Quiz Participation 🏆

 Dive into a wide range of exciting quizzes on various topics.
-Put your knowledge to the test and compete with others to claim the top spot on the leaderboard.
+Put your knowledge on the test and compete with others to claim the top spot on the leaderboard.

 ### Quiz Hosting 🎯